Current Region: Global (EN)

-A prime application for IIoT in high-pressure operations is in the improvement of worker safety and the reduction of adverse environmental impacts.
-Strategic implementation of IIoT in the oil and gas industry has advanced both operational efficiencies and safety initiatives:
+A prime application for IIoT in operations where equipment is operating under extremely high pressures, is in the improvement of worker safety and the reduction of adverse environmental impacts.
+Strategic implementation of IIoT has advanced both operational efficiencies and safety initiatives:

-Full IIoT adoption in oil and gas, as well as other critical manufacturing applications, will be more viable when legacy systems can link to new digital platforms.
+Full IIoT adoption in critical manufacturing applications will be more viable when legacy systems can link to new digital platforms.
 Once this occurs, IIoT infrastructure can fully complement the leveling-up of operations from “monitor and respond” to a predictive and proactive model, optimizing the support available for operational decision-making.

 What’s next with IIoT in high-pressure manufacturing operations

 The IIoT is changing the way organizational leaders think and how they collect and utilize data to optimize operations.
-For companies in high-pressure manufacturing, oil and gas, defense, aerospace, and other sectors, the strategic implementation of IIoT holds exciting possibilities to advance safety, efficiency and workflow quality.
+The strategic implementation of IIoT holds exciting possibilities to advance safety, efficiency, and workflow quality.

 Want to learn more about how Haskel is embracing IIoT adoption?
 Talk to our team!